JRH89/JRH89/README.md

 <h1 style="text-align: center">Welcome to my GitHub!</h2>

-<p>I am a self-taught game and software developer.
-My main tools for making games are Unreal Engine 4, Blender, and C++<br>
+<p>I am a self-taught game and software developer. <br>My main tools for game development are Unreal Engine 4, Blender, and C++.<br>
-although I also have experience with Unity using C# as well as creating web browser games with JavaScript.</p>
+I also have experience with using C# and Unity 2D, as well as creating web browser games with JavaScript.</p>
 <p>For software, my weapon of choice is Python.
 My goal is to create ad free, simple to use, and intuitive applications.</p>

 <h3>Check out some of my published pages:</h3>